 Research is making use of behavioral changes in animals to have a clue of what is going amiss.
-For instance, you find it hard to connect with your dog on a social level or cat hardly eat.
+For instance, you find it hard to connect with your dog on a social level or the cat hardly eats.

-Not to make this complicated, you should also be aware that animals are no longer wanted to be seen from the point of weakness anymore – thanks to evolution.
-Why?
-They need their predator understand they are strong and do not want to be vulnerable to predator attacks.
+Furthermore, you should also be aware that animals are no longer wanted to be seen from the point of weakness any longer– thanks to evolution.

-It is indeed impossible to find a cockroach grieving over the demise of its mate, or fellow creeping insects – as a human would do if placed in the similar situation.
+It is indeed impossible to find a cockroach grieving over the demise of its mate, or fellow creeping insects – as a human would do if placed in a similar situation.

-They might be able to respond to external stimuli like light, sound, touch, etc. but to say roaches feel pain and return to its emotional part– might not be the case.
+That being said, they might be able to respond to external stimuli like light, sound, touch, etc. but to say roaches feel pain and return to their emotional part– might not be the case.

 Do you think cockroaches can feel pain and other emotions?
 Let us know your views in the comments below.